-Strengthen and assist the efforts of civil society in the protection of civil and political rights

-Increase ratification and enhance implementation of the ICCPR, and
+- Strengthen and assist the efforts of civil society in the protection of civil and political rights - Increase ratification and enhance implementation of the ICCPR, and - Contribute to the strengthening of the Human Rights Committee's work.

-André Afanou, CCPR-Centre Regional Coordinator for Africa, addresses parliamentarians during a Follow-Up mission to Kinshasa, DR Congo, in September 2021
+André Afanou, CCPR-Centre Regional Coordinator for Africa, addresses parliamentarians during a Follow-Up mission to Kinshasa.
+DR Congo. in September 2021

-A civil society better able to monitor human rights violations and advocate for change
+I. A civil society better able to monitor human rights violations and advocate for change